Utsavj06/MicroFront-Ecom/Readme.md

 iii> A Checkout Application where user Enter the Checkout Details like Name and Address and Place Order.

-iv>  An ECom Application which is a Shell Application fot All other three Application and also it contains

-    Redux Store and Header Component as well.
+iv>  An ECom Application which is a Shell Application fot All other three Application and also it contains, Redux Store and Header Component as well.

 For MicroFrontEnd Application, I used create-mf-app to build the Application with React and Javascript.